AbbasMaghsdi/LLM-Project-Investigation-of-Kinematic-Representation-in-LLMs/README.md

     -   `02_classification_probe/`: Code for the TinyBert classification experiments (Sections 7.2, 7.3).
     -   `03_diffwrapper/`: Implementation of the `DiffWrapper` with SmolLM and CustomGPT (Section 7.4).
     -   `04_acceleration_penalty/`: Code for applying the penalty to DistilGPT-2 and Mamba (Sections 7.5, 7.6).
     -   `05_t5_curriculum/`: The complete pipeline for all T5 experiments, including the Hybrid Curriculum and Representational Regularization (Sections 7.12 - 7.17).
+Our best model's code is inserted here.
 -   `src/`: Contains the core, reusable components of our methodology.
     -   `components/wrappers.py`: The `DiffWrapper` module.
     -   `components/losses.py`: The `L_accel` acceleration penalty function.